Hubs-Foundation/hubs-cloud/README.md

-# Running a custom hub with Hubs Cloud
+# Running your own hub with Hubs Cloud

 This repo contains the docs for the (currently alpha, **do not rely upon in production**) Hubs Cloud tooling, which allows you to run your own hub on AWS (and soon other cloud providers.)